sodascience/election_database/README.md

 ## Using the database

 The database was created using [duckdb](https://duckdb.org), a fast and portable analytics database software.
-The latest version of the database `votes_tk2023.duckdb` is available on the releases page.
+The latest version of the database is available on the [releases page](https://github.com/sodascience/election_database/releases/).
 The database can be queried directly in the `duckdb` CLI, but it also has excellent support in other programming languages e.g., R or python, so it's easy to integrate into a standard analysis workflow:

 ```R
 library(tidyverse)